 4. Steins;Gate 0

-- I thought Steins;Gate was one of the greatest anime when I watched it, but I can’t seem to pick up that feeling again when I watched this episode.
+- I considered Steins;Gate was one of the greatest anime when I watched its original, but I can’t seem to pick up that feeling again when I watched this episode.
 Don’t get me wrong – it was a great episode.
-Perhaps it’s because the only characters who really stood out in the original were Okabe and Kurisu, so the show loses half the charm without Kurisu.
+Perhaps it’s because the only characters who really stood out to me in the original were Okabe and Kurisu, so the show loses half the charm without Kurisu.
 The greatest problem for me, however, is simply that I’ve forgotten most of what has happened, and will have to look up a detailed summary before I can continue watching (or else it’ll keep bugging me).

 3. FLCL Alternative